 A boy draws 2015 unit squares on a piece of paper, all oriented the same way, possibly overlapping each other.
 Then the colors the resulting picture in black and white chess-wise, such that any area belonging to an even number of squares is painted white and any area belonging to an odd number of squares is painted black.

-Prove that the total area of all black parts is at least one.
+Prove that the total black area is at least one.

 Draw a grid in the plane which is parallel to the sides of the squares.
-Then take the content of each cell of the grid and translate it (move it) to some chosen unit square.
-The points in that unit square which are covered by odd number of black pieces color in black, the rest - in white.
-It is easy to see after doing this, the entire unit square will be colored in black (each of the 2015 squares covers it once completely).
-This implies that the total area of black pieces is no less than 1.
+Then, take the content of each cell of the grid and translate it (move it) to some chosen unit square.
+The points in that unit square which are covered by odd number of black pieces color in black, the rest color in white.
+It is easy to see that after doing this, the entire unit square will be colored in black (each of the 2015 squares cover it once completely).
+This implies that the total black area is no less than 1.